riceissa/citewebgen/README.markdown

 Citewebgen is a [Cite web][cw] generator.
 It is a single JavaScript file that can be installed as a bookmarklet on a browser.

+## Features

+- Detection of all common fields
+- Support for the `quote` field if text is selected on the page
+- Date reported in UTC
+- Works on all browsers supporting JavaScript

 ## Installation

 You can install the script by copying the contents of the [minified